decred/dcrdocs/docs/faq/proof-of-stake/voting-service-providers.md

 1. Look for one of your vote o revoke transactions.
 This can be done creating a new wallet using your seed phrase, and checking your past tickets.

-2. Open the transaction using [dcrdata](https://dcrdata.org) and look into the decoded JSON to find the ASM scripSig, a long string separated by a white space.
+2. Open the transaction using [dcrdata](https://dcrdata.org) and look into the decoded JSON to find the `scripSig`.
+It can be found inside the `vin` key.

-3. Grab the second part of the ASM scriptSig, this is your redeem script.
+3. The `asm` value should be a long string separated by a white space.
+Grab the second part of the `scriptSig` `asm`, this is your redeem script.

 4. Import the script into your wallet to vote or revoke your tickets as usual.